 If you’re used to having a creamy body to your coffee, opt for heavy whipping cream, half and half, or unsweetened almond/coconut milk instead of milk or coffee creamer.

 Cappuccino and Frappe -> Ketoproof Coffee

-Missing your lattes and frappes?
-That’s not a problem!
+Are you missing your lattes and frappes?
+Time for a quick keto coffee fix!
 Ketoproof coffee is a fantastic mix of coconut oil and butter in your coffee instead of the generic cream or milk.
 You might think that it sounds disgusting at first, but if you think about what butter is made out of – it’s pretty much just hardened cream.
-Once you melt it down and mix it all up using an immersion blender, you get a delicious coating of froth on the top of your mug o’ joe.
+Once you melt it down and mix it all up using an immersion blender, you get a delicious latte-like froth on the top of your morning coffee.

 Read more about what alcohol you can have on a ketogenic diet in our in-depth article here: The Ketogenic Diet and Alcohol